April 2025

 Let’s unpack it.

-If you’re slapping on new paint and changing a tap, your timeline’s going to be wildly different from someone moving a toilet across the room and building a walk-in shower from scratch.
+If you’re slapping on new paint and changing a tap, your timeline’s going to be wildly different from someone building a walk-in shower from scratch.
+Big jobs mean big timeframes.
+But small tweaks can be made faster.

 You know what holds up more bathroom renovations than anything else?